Public roadmap

 Private AI foundation

-The platform spine is implemented on dev: private inference, admin operations, governed gateway routing, audit visibility, and customer-controlled deployment profiles.
+The GTM baseline is built: private inference, governed RAG, admin operations, license lifecycle, role-aware model access, audit foundations, and customer-controlled deployment profiles.

 • Private inference path for open-weight models on customer-controlled hardware